howtographql/howtographql/content/backend/graphql-scala/5-custom_scalars.md

 }
 ```

 Now you know the basics.
 In the next chapter you will add additional models.
-We will extract some common parts as interface to keep common parts in one place.
+We will extract some common parts as interface to keep them in one place.